 It’s worth noting that since trading on Wednesdays brings you triple swaps so you’d better avoid negative ones on Wednesdays and you can take advantage of positive swaps.

 Generally, when it comes to the cost of trades, the first thing that people look into is spread.
 Traders want to pay as fewer pips as possible especially if they are scalpers or even day traders.

-However, when we are talking about the best forex brokers for long term trading, swap is more important than spread.
+However, when we are talking about the best forex brokers for long-term trading, swap is more important than spread.

-Imagine you are a position trader and your average traders last 10 days.
+Imagine you are a position trader and your average trades last 10 days.
 The average spread for EURUSD in your broker is 0.2 pips and the commission is $7 roundturn which becomes 0.7 pips for eurusd and 0.9 pips in total (spread + commission).

 Your broker has a negative swap of 0.6 pips on eurusd (-0.6 pips) as well which means for each day that you keep your trade; you have to pay 0.6 pips as swap.

 Let’s say that you open one standard lot EURUSD so you have to pay $9 as spread.
 Your trade lasts for 10 days which means you have to pay a 10-day swap.

 Since the swap for each day is 0.6 pips and your lot size is 1 standard lot ($10) and you also hold the trade for 10 days, you have to pay $60 for swap.

 As you can see, although the swap is less than spread + commission at first, the main part in your cost of trade is the swap because you pay for spread and commission only once but you have to pay for the swap every day you keep the trade.

 In conclusion, spread and commission are important and crucial factors in scalping or day trading but for long-term trades, swap plays a major part and can change your profit margin.